gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 When building a deep-learning model, you have to make many seemingly arbitrary decisions: How many layers should you stack?
 How many units or filters should go in each layer?
 Should you use *relu* as activation, or a different function?
 Should you use *BatchNormalization* after a given layer?
 How much dropout should you use?
 And so on.
 These architecture-level parameters are called *hyperparameters* to distinguish them from the parameters of model, which are trained via backpropagation.

+In practice, experience machine-learning engineers and researchers build intuition over time as to what works and what doesn't when it comes to these choices - they develop hyperparameters-tuning skills.
+You initial decisions are almost always suboptimal, even if you have good intuition.
+You can refine your choices by tweaking them by hand and retraining the model repeatedly - that's what machine-learning engineers and researchers spend most of their time doing.
+But it shouldn't be your job as a human to fiddle with hyperparameters all day - that is better left to a machine.